nashville-software-school/client-side-mastery/book-3-nashville-kennels/chapters/LIVE_DATA.md

 ## Refactoring

-Now create the following components for animals, employees, and customers.
+Now create the following components for locations, animals, employees, and customers.

 * Data provider
 * List
 * Individual item

-Then refactor the **`Kennel`** component to render each list component.
+Then refactor the **`ApplicationViews`** component to render each list component.
 Remember to wrap each list component in its corresponding data provider component.

 ```jsx
 <h2>Animals</h2>